Sheerness: Culture

 Sheerness's sand and shingle beach was awarded a European Blue Flag for cleanliness and safety.
 Flower gardens decorate the seafront, and a sea wall forms a promenade along the coast.
 The Sheppey Leisure Complex located near the beach contains a swimming pool and badminton, squash and tennis courts.
 Other sports clubs include Sheerness Town Bowls Club, Sheerness East Cricket Club, the Isle of Sheppey Sailing Club, Beachfields Skatepark, Sheerness East Table Tennis Club, Catamaran Yacht Club, and Sheerness Swimming Club and Lifeguard Corps.
 Sheerness Golf Club was founded in 1906, and has an 18-hole course just to the south-east of town.

 The main football club on the island is Sheppey United.
-The club was formed in 1890 and has played in the Southern League, Kent League, Aetolian League, Greater London League, Metropolitan London League, Kent County League and is currently in the Southern Counties East Football League.
-In 2022/23 the club will be playing in the Isthmian League having secured promotion in the 2021/22 season.
+The club was formed in 1890 and has played in the Southern League, Kent League, Aetolian League, Greater London League, Metropolitan London League, Kent County League and the Southern Counties East Football League.
+Since 2022/23 the club has played in the Isthmian League having secured promotion in the 2021/22 season.
 Sports can be played for free at the town's recreation grounds at Beachfields Park, Festival Playing Field, and Seager Road Sports Ground.

 The annual arts and heritage Sheerness Promenade Festival opened in September 2011 with appearances by Michael Palin and Dan Cruickshank.
 It takes place in late July at the Sheppey Little Theatre, the Heritage Centre in Blue Town and various other venues in Sheerness.

 Sheerness has a library and clubs for photography, music, singing, dancing and writing.
 The youth club in Meyrick Road, in East Sheerness has been operational for over 50 years and has played a vital role in the development of many young people.

 Sheerness's town centre is home to the largest freestanding cast-iron clock tower in Kent.
 It is 36 ft tall and was built in 1902 at a cost of around £360 to commemorate the coronation of King Edward VII.
 In 2002, the clock tower was restored to celebrate the Silver and Golden Jubilees of Queen Elizabeth II.